AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLBaseAttributeTypeLibType/README.md

 AutomationMLBaseAttributeTypeLibType Class
 ==========================================
-AutomationML 2.1 APIThis Class is a wrapper for the AutomationML standard 'AutomationMLBaseAttributeTypeLib' which is the container for a hierarchy of standard AttributeType definitions.
+This Class is a wrapper for the AutomationML standard 'AutomationMLBaseAttributeTypeLib' which is the container for a hierarchy of standard AttributeType definitions.

 Inheritance Hierarchy